-- Define and identify fear and insecurity. - Identify the fear and insecurity at the core of negative emotions. - Identify the fear and insecurity at the core of negative behavior.
+- Define fear and insecurity. - Identify the difference between true danger and fearful and insecure thinking. - Identify the fear and insecurity in unwanted emotions and behaviors. - Realize the potential to experience fear and insecurity without being limited by them.

 The Inside-Out Nature of Self-Esteem